jina-ai/jina/docs/get-started/comparing-to-alternatives.md

 #Comparing to alternatives

-It is frequently asked how Jina compares to different libraries and frameworks, and we have tried to clarify some of the most common confusions.
+People often ask how Jina compares to different libraries and frameworks, and here we clarify some of the most common confusions.

 ##Compare to MLOps frameworks